idealabasu/curating-legs/README.md

 # Curating Tunable, Compliant Legs for Specialized Tasks
+This project proposes methods for tuning robot legs for specialized tasks.
+The [project website](https://iicfcii.github.io/curating-legs-web/) has more information.
+This project has two published papers.

+- F. Chen and D. M. Aukes, “Curating Tunable, Compliant Legs for Specialized Tasks,” International Journal of Robotics Research (IJRR), Accepted, 2025.
+- F. Chen and D. M. Aukes, “Informed Repurposing of Quadruped Legs for New Tasks,” in 2025 IEEE International Conference on Robotics & Automation (ICRA), Accepted, 2025.

 This repository contains the code for this project.
-A project overview is available on the [project website](https://iicfcii.github.io/curating-legs-web/).

 ## Setup
 Please either clone or download the repository.